 From the South African Airways website:

 “Infants not exceeding 10kg and 75cm are eligible for a baby bassinet on a first come first served basis.
-We highly recommend eligible customers reserve a bassinet during or shortly after booking their flight.

-At a bulkhead seat, a cabin crew member can help to position a baby bassinet after take-off, once the seat belt signs have been switched off.
 The crew member will be required to confirm the age, weight and length of the infant prior to bringing the bassinet, to ensure the safety of the infant.

-SRI LANKAN AIRLINES BASSINET
+SRI LANKAN

 From the Sri Lankan website: